-This is one of my favorite pasta dishes, but truthfully, I probably say that about all of them.
-The reason I enjoy making this so much is that I get to plunge my (perfectly-washed and dried) hands right into this, and it’s a kind of therapy, venting your minor annoyances of the day on a bowl of mushy stuff!
-Try it; you’ll see what I mean! (if you don’t like mushy stuff, you can of course use a couple of forks to mix it all together )
+This is one of my favourite pasta dishes, and yes, I do realise that I probably say that about all of them!
+The reason I enjoy making this so much is that I get to pop all the ingredients into a big bowl, and just squish it all together!
+It’s a kind of therapy, venting your minor annoyances of the day on a bowl of mushy stuff!

 - a very large mixing bowl

 - a large lasagne dish or similar, a roasting tin will do too

 - A large jug

 INGREDIENTS: This will feed 6-8 hungry people.. ( or two ordinary people today, and 4-6 others on a date to be decided 😉 )

 - A little finely chopped red chilli (optional)

 - 1 tsp dried oregano, or Italian herbs, or fresh of course if you have them.

 - A tablespoon of olive oil

 - A generous sprinkle of salt and pepper – all of the above are the ingredients for the meatballs.